 Although the cause of multiple myeloma is unknown, a number of possible associations between myeloma and a decline in the immune system, genetic factors, certain occupations, exposure to certain chemicals and radiation, and a certain virus have been suggested.

-Myeloma has always been thought of as fatal, but recent progress has resulted in longer survivals and possibly even some cures.
-At UCSF, blood disorder specialists offer a variety of treatments for multiple myeloma, including chemotherapy, stem cell transplantation, biologic response, vertebroplasty and radiation therapy.
+Myeloma has always been thought of as fatal, but recent progress has resulted in longer survival rates and possibly even some cures.